CMDB asset management vs ITAM: Key differences explained

 6. What is the difference between a Configuration Item (CI) and an IT asset?

-An IT asset is any resource tracked for financial and lifecycle purposes, including who owns it, what it costs, and when it expires or gets replaced.
-A Configuration Item (CI) is any component managed because it affects IT service delivery, tracked for its attributes, relationships, and change history.
-The same physical or virtual resource can be both: it appears in ITAM as an asset and in the CMDB as a CI, linked by a shared identifier such as a serial number or cloud resource ID.
+An IT asset is tracked for financial accountability, cost, and lifecycle status.
+A Configuration Item (CI) is managed because it actively supports IT service delivery, tracked for attributes, relationships, and change history.
+The same physical or cloud server often exists as both an asset in ITAM and a CI in the CMDB.

-7. How can a CMDB help IT asset tracking in large organizations?
+7. How does a CMDB improve asset tracking in enterprise environments?

 8. Which ITSM platforms does Virima integrate with for ITAM and CMDB?